Zachl927/Wizards-Ascent/memory-bank/architecture.md

    - Structure supports future expansion of features
    - MongoDB integration (coming in Step 7) will provide persistent storage
    - Socket.io rooms (coming in Step 8) will manage player arenas

+5. **Asset Management**:
+   - Assets are organized in a logical directory structure for easy access
+   - Sprite sheets and tilesets optimize rendering performance
+   - Tools for asset generation ensure consistent style and quality
+   - Pixel art assets are designed with an 8-bit retro aesthetic

 ## Future Architectural Expansion